thoeschler/parallel_finite_differences/README.md

 Compile using `make build`.

-Run using, say, `mpirun np=8 Nx=500 Ny=500` to run with 8 MPI processes on a 500 x 500 grid.
+Run using, say, `make run np=8 Nx=500 Ny=500` to run with 8 MPI processes on a 500 x 500 grid.